-(This Torah Teaching is for Shabbats of May 21st and May 28th, 2022)(Donate and support this Ministry by clicking here) B’har (בְּהַר) — Hebrew for “on the mount,” is the fifth word in the parashah) and is the 32nd weekly Torah portion (פָּרָשָׁה, parashah) in the annual cycle of Torah readings.
-The parashah tells the laws of…
+Teachings for Shabbat of May 24, 2025 (In most years this is a double Torah Parashah B’har with Bechukotai)(Donate and support this Ministry by clicking here) B’har (בְּהַר) — Hebrew for “on the mount,” is the fifth word in the parashah) and is the 32nd weekly Torah portion (פָּרָשָׁה, parashah) in the annual cycle of Torah readings.…

 Torah parsha Emor (אֱמֹר) is from Leviticus 21:1–24:23 and Hebrew for “speak,” and is the 31st weekly Torah portion (פָּרָשָׁה, parsha) in the annual cycle of Torah readings and instructs us in the purity rules for priests (כֹּהֲנִים, Kohanim), as well as recounts the holy days, provides for lights and bread in the sanctuary, and tells the story of a blasphemer and his punishment.

-Teaching For Shabbat of April 2nd and 9th, 2022(Donate and support this Ministry by clicking here) Torah: Leviticus 12:1-13:59; 14:1-15:33Haftarah: 2 Kings 7:3–20 (scroll to the bottom Haftarah section for the video teaching on the haftorah) In some years this week is a double Torah portion covering both Torah Parsha Tazria as well as Torah Parsha Metzora so…
+Tazria Teaching For Shabbat of April 13th & Metzora for Shabbat of April 20th, 2024(Donate and support this Ministry by clicking here) Torah: Leviticus 12:1-13:59; 14:1-15:33Haftarah: 2 Kings 7:3–20 (scroll to the bottom Haftarah section for the video teaching on the haftorah) This week is a double Torah portion covering both Torah Parsha Tazria as well as Torah…

 Shemini (שְּׁמִינִי) – Hebrew for “eighth,” the third word, and the first distinctive word, in the parsha, is the 26th weekly Torah portion in the annual cycle of Torah reading and the third in the Book of Leviticus.
 It constitutes Leviticus 9:1–11:47